How to Find a Pediatrician

 Which hospitals do you use and what insurance do you accept?

 When will I bring my baby for the first office visit?
-(A good answer would be within the first week, especially if you've had a short maternity stay in
+(A good answer would be within the first week, especially if you've had a short maternity stay in the hospital.)

 How can you help me understand my child's development?